Fish & Wildlife ID (FWID)

 Your legal name must appear on your Fish and Wildlife profile.
 Nicknames are not acceptable.
 You can make changes to your personal information at any time.
 If you are making a change to your name, you will be required to provide supporting documentation, whether you make the change online or at a Service BC or FrontCounter BC location.

-The FWID is not a card.
-You can either print it or download a copy onto your mobile device.
-You must be able to produce your FWID number while you are hunting in B.C.
+There is no Fish and Wildlife ID card.
+You must carry photo ID and be able to produce your FWID number while hunting in B.C.
+You can print your FWID or download a copy onto your mobile device if you choose, but there is no requirement to carry this.
 Conservation Officers can ask you to provide photo ID and your FWID number, so they can find and view your profile on their mobile devices.

 There is no cost to get a FWID.